espruino/EspruinoTools/README.md

   -v,--verbose            : Verbose
   -q,--quiet              : Quiet - apart from Espruino output
-  -m,--minify             : Minify the code before sending it -p,--port /dev/ttyX     : Specify port(s) to connect to
+  -m,--minify             : Minify the code before sending it -w,--watch              : If uploading a JS file, continue to watch it for",
-  -b baudRate             : Set the baud rate of the serial connection
-                            No effect when using USB, default: 9600
+                            changes and upload again if it does.", -p,--port /dev/ttyX     : Specify port(s) to connect to -b baudRate             : Set the baud rate of the serial connection No effect when using USB, default: 9600